About Rotary Grants

 Eligibility Requirements for Project Funding

-- Project must provide a sustainable benefit to the target community that lasts after the initial financial support has been delivered and the project has concluded.
+- The project must provide a sustainable benefit to the target community that lasts after the initial financial support has been delivered and the project has concluded.

-- The applicant must be community based, volunteer driven, a charitable group, or not for profit organization.
+- The applicant must be a community-based, volunteer-driven, a charitable group, or not-for-profit organization.

-- Applicant will demonstrate commitment to the project through the investment of their own funds and resources.
+- Applicants will demonstrate commitment to the project through the investment of their own funds and resources.

 - Project Meets The Four-Way Test.

 - Follow up report to Rotary is required at the end of the project.

 - Approved Applicants will be asked to recognize the Rotary Club of Snoqualmie’s support for the project, both to its membership and the public.

-- Funds for operating expenses, deficits, for-profit activities, political and religious, and retroactive requests.
+- Funds for operating expenses, deficits, and retroactive requests.

-- Projects that anticipate funding on a continuing annual basis; this does not preclude the applicant from submitting additional projects in subsequent years.
+- Projects that anticipate funding on a continuing annual basis.